ashilr11/zss/README.txt

-Hi there,

 Assumptions I've made: Searches for books are only done using title.
 Application considered as a happy day scenario ie. only correct parameters will work

-If I had extra time: Would have been able to search the whole book object.
-Would have added exceptions to handle wrong fields and give output responses etc.

 Setup application.properties file by adding this to it: